SJTF/SJT/SPEC.md

 ---

-## Schema Definition (`Header`)
+## Header Format

-The header is a recursive array that defines the structure of the data:
+The header is recursively structured to mirror the shape of the data.
+It uses a combination of:

+* Primitive keys: strings denoting the names of properties.
+* Nested descriptors: `[key, descriptor]` pairs for nested objects or arrays.
+* `null`: used to represent a flat primitive array (e.g., `[1, 2, 3]`).

 ### Primitives / Flat Object